Gaya Bihar, India Travel Guide

 Stick to well-lit areas, especially around the Mahabodhi Temple compound and main roads in Bodh Gaya.

-If possible, travel in groups after dark, notably in less populated areas.
+If you can, travel in groups after dark, notably in less populated areas.

 Use reputable auto-rickshaws or pre-arranged taxis for late-night journeys.